-This piece of legislation is reforming the health insurance industry by providing more Americans with affordable coverage with the ultimate goal of curbing health care spending growth in the U.S. Among the ACA reforms, are new benefits and protections, rules for insurance companies, taxes changes and more.
+This piece of legislation is reforming the health insurance industry by providing more Americans with affordable coverage.
+With the ultimate goal of curbing health care spending growth in the U.S. Among the ACA reforms are new benefits and protections, rules for insurance companies, taxes changes and more.

 The ACA health care reform was enacted to make it easier for you to get affordable medical treatment, prescription drugs and preventive care.
-The Act may have had a rocky start, but the ACA did make it financially possible to get health insurance for millions of Americans who could not afford care before.
+This Act may have had a rocky start, the ACA did make it financially possible to get health insurance for millions of Americans who could not afford care before.

 - 3 million young adults who were previously ineligible to get coverage through their parents’ health insurance can now do so.

 - 3 million seniors have access to better coverage for prescription drugs.

 - Millions of adults and children have access to no-cost preventive care to ward off or identify health issues early on.